ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 		- <>Drakkenheim: ~~A band of around two dozen attempted a pilgrimage on their own into the city during the Feast of the Faithful, it went quite poorly.~~ **Go over this again, include Edelgard somewhere too**
 			- Space for notes: Thalia wants to potentially help, same as Rupert.
 	- Determine what day, season, year, etc. it currently is.
-		- Day is November 30th, 1914.
-Next day begins December 1st, 1914. ==9 days from that day, River will have another mission that the Queen's Men will ask about the day before.==
+		- Day is December 6th, 1914. ==Include faction people each asking Ratcatchers about Oscar Yoren.==
 	- Determine if there's some kind of special occasion or holiday occurring or approaching. maybe people are getting ready for or cleaning up after a holiday?
+		- Lots of people finding ways to get out of the cold and weather against winter.
-		- People are cleaning up after the Feast.
+		- People are cleaned up after the Feast.
 Most are going to be shaken from some of the recent events, but not a lot of people are stressing over it and took time to clear away from being near the Chapel as a result.
-- # Step 4: PCs current goals and plans (Done, but reread day of) (4/4.)
+- # Step 4: PCs current goals and plans (Done, but reread cowriting corner) (4/4.)
 	- Where is your character currently? **Emberwood Village**
-		- Thalia is getting ready to set about her downtime across Emberwood, specifically the Hendrix Farm and Dawn Duels at the Von Kessel Colosseum.
+		- Thalia is getting ready to set about her downtime across Emberwood, recovering from the Dawn Duels but wants to go to Hendrix Farm.
 Ophelia Reed wants to keep some negative pressure on Thalia, which can be represented by some hard fights her way and having Rupert test her through combat.
-			- To make her feel cool: let the combat be awesome spectacle
+			- To make her feel cool: let people refer to her as Ashen Angel and do dream sequence.
-		- Rupert is on the way looking for Levi, wanting to get to the McNamara estate in order to get the deed for a loan, as well as get prepared for the up and coming Dawn Duel.
-He's prioritizing the getting ready and anticipating contamination but won't slow down on the path to ridding different places of evil, like parts of the Silver Order and Drakkenheim as a whole.
+		- Rupert is on the way to work with the local militia, characterize them as brash but brave.
+A lot of them are tired but in good spirits even if they're doing the Outer City patrols.
 Both these NPCs, Ophelia Reed and Nathaniel Flint want him.
-			- To make him feel cool, have the spirit of the past honor him in a big way.
-Army salute to Rupert if he manages to put on the Brassard.
+			- To make him feel cool, have the party of the Silver Order Knights pay some respect to him.
+Use the given groups from the book to do this and write up people as you get the chance.
-			- Also, just generally make the Dawn Duel badass.
+			- Also, have a moment during the patrol where his old commander salutes him.
-		- Dr. Mobius is attempting to research the bulk of Delerium.
+		- Dr. Mobius is going to make a magic item.
+		- Is attempting to research the bulk of Delerium.
 Needs to test different samples, looking at stuff under microscopes, and generally trying to make some magic items.
 He's kind of high from the recent rush of beating Kramer in a short, stupid pissing contest.
-			- To make him look cool, just have River be impressed with his research.
-Recent encounter with Kramer should do the rest.
+			- To make him look cool, make the air quiver and taste of iron.
+Electricity both hot and cold through his body.
 		- Levi's in the middle of heading up to visit River to get looked at for contamination, his recent case is pretty bad. **Make an item card for the contamination.**
-			- Getting fitted for the Academy drip will be stupendous, no-doubt.
+			- Make Levi cool by being a person of interest for Kuromi to try impressing.
 			- Have Kuromi be fucking gob smacked when it comes to the fact that Levi pocketed the watch of Jupiter Jack.
 JJ's a scary motherfucker.
-		- Emile is heading back to Emberwood from the Rat's Nest tavern, having headed into the city after calming down multiple members of the Chapel post events during the Feast.
-			- Have there be a contact in the Midnight Court who knows of Emile, is impressed by his status, and wants to provide a little something something in terms of contact information.
+		- Emile is going through Emberwood with purpose to learn information and better group standing.
+			- Miss Bliss will detail a few of the local gangs from the Queen's Men to Emile, each that are unified around one sword:
+				- Jacks, one of the main fighting crews that prioritizes tripping up enemies and fighting dirty.
+Made up of people who fought during the Civil War.
+				- Spades, main prospecting crew that butts heads with the Jacks.
+They keep to Buckledown Row more often than not.
+Made up of people who were stuck in jail when the meteor fell.
+				- Hearts, players, performers, and people who all band together for the explicit purposes of blending into places and making friends.
+Diplomats of the Queen's Men.
+A lot of Caspians in this group.
+				- Diamonds, trade of diamonds has more or less been made illegal and well monitored after the meteor fell.
+Any craftsperson working with it has been tamped down on.
+These people manage a lot of the manufacturing and trade of the Queen's Men.
 	- What are they trying to get to or where are they trying to go?
 		- Thalia is trying to get to the Chapel and is there, wanting to train up her combat prowess, to secure that dog name alongside Honor, and to make it back home.
 Hanna is going to suggest Thalia uphold her values as she sees fit to, Honor is going to suggest some more reading options like a few passages from the Testament, and Flamekeeper Isaac is going to do some effort to reinforce stuff about monsters, surveying and sticking with the rest of the party, and so on.
 			- Minor scene with Isaac.